bcgov/bcgovr/README.md

 Overview
 --------

-An [R](http://r-project.org) package to automate set up of bcgov R projects & packages following [bcgov GitHub guidelines](https://github.com/bcgov/BC-Policy-Framework-For-GitHub).
+An [R](http://r-project.org) package to automate set up and sharing of R projects in [bcgov GitHub](https://github.com/bcgov) following [bcgov guidelines](https://github.com/bcgov/BC-Policy-Framework-For-GitHub).

 All B.C.
 Government employees are responsible for determining whether bcgov R source code can be shared on [bcgov GitHub](https://github.com/bcgov) and for following the [BC-Policy-Framework-For-GitHub](https://github.com/bcgov/BC-Policy-Framework-For-GitHub).